http://www.suttonstjames.org/

 St James' is the historic church in Sutton-on-Hull, a Grade I Listed Building dating from 1349, which many people enjoy exploring when they visit the village.

-Former residents, and many other people with past family connections here, come here for special events in their lives, where St James' timeless history means a great deal to them.
-Over the centuries, our churchyard has been the burial place of thousands of residents whose many descendants are now sprinkled to the farthest corners of this earth.
+past family connections here, come here for special events in their lives, where St James' timeless history means a great deal to them.
+Over the centuries,

 For more details, including a map, please follow